Case Interview Practice

 To prepare effectively, engage in practice drills that simulate real case scenarios.
 Consider the following:

-• Analyze past case studies related to industrial operations.
+• Review past case studies in operations.

 • Conduct mock interviews with peers or mentors.